 Hidden Iceland, like many family run businesses, have a small team.
 So small in fact that surviving these times is a matter of just that, survival.
 Larger companies with their flexibility and big marketing spend are poised to capitalise while the little guys slowly recover.

-Therefore, to finish this update I’ve taken the time to come up with a list of small but significant gestures that you, our supporters, can do to help us maintain a strong brand and weather this global storm.
+Therefore, I’ve taken the time to come up with a list of small but significant gestures that you, our supporters, can do to help us maintain a strong brand and weather this global storm.
 I truly hope that the sentiments expressed below can be mirrored in many other small companies that you perhaps take for granted in your daily lives.

-Please take a minute to read the list below:
+Please take a few minutes to read the list below:

 1 | Online Reviews | TripAdvisor & Google Reviews

 First and foremost, at Hidden Iceland, we love to hear all about our clients experiences.
 It helps us to know if we are on the right path.
 And, it helps our guides to remain inspired by hearing about the joy they share with you all.
 At a time when tourism all over the world is suffering, our Hidden Iceland family needs support from our clients, past, present and future like never before.

 TripAdvisor and Google Reviews are barometers for so many travellers to make the right choices for their trip.
 If you have been on a tour with us in the past, share your experience.
 We will be sure to respond!
 We even read out the best ones to our staff.

 If our tours sound like an experience that would suit you, visit our website or send us an enquiry.
 Our speedy responses and quality advice regularly appear in the reviews too!
 Plus, going direct removes the ‘middle man’ and allows us to add a personal touch to your itinerary even before you get here!